Author – Rashmi Kulranjan

 In 1990, Ananthu, Jyoti, Partapji and Sudeshji, all belonging to different backgrounds, founded Navdarshanam.
 It is an expanse of 110acres of hilly land that borders the Thally reserve forest, along the Karnataka-Tamil Nadu border.
 Here different varieties of locally available crops like rice, chilli, turmeric, lemon grass, onions, potatoes, coccinia, amaranth, and lady’s finger is grown.
 Some of the crops grown here are used to make food items that are sold by their organisation – Navdarshanam Trust Self Help Group.

 Zero Budget Natural Farming – Maharashtra

 Krishnappa Dasappa Gowda from Karnataka does natural farming in five acres of land.
-His land is purely rain fed and he claims that the straw mulching can collect 6 liters of water every day.
+His land is purely rain-fed and he claims that the straw mulching can collect 6 liters of water every day.
 The magic is because of humus.
-On his farm he is grows banana, arecanut, coconut, musambi, vanilla, black pepper, coffee and ginger.
+In his farm, he grows banana, arecanut, coconut, musambi, vanilla, black pepper, coffee and ginger.
 His total income per acre is around INR600,000 per year as compared to a mere INR20,000 if he were to practice chemical farming.
 Farmers like him are empowered by regional retail outlets such as Organic Mandya that pay a premium for organic farm produce.

 Sher Singh is practicing natural farming on six acres of his land since 2009.
-He grows about 30 vegetables on 3-4 acres and turmeric, wheat and basmati on the rest.
+He grows about 30 vegetables on 3-4 acres and turmeric, wheat and basmati on the rest of the land.
 Application of a mixture of cow dung, urine, jaggery and gram flour has resulted in good yields on his farm.
 He also does mulching of unnecessary grass and vegetable waste.
-This helps to increase the soil biomass.
+This helps to increase soil biomass.